 What is Dixville Notch?
 Why a small New Hampshire town holds its primary voting at midnight

-Deep in New Hampshire's North Country, a handful of civic-minded Americans in a small town called Dixville Notch will gather late into the night on Monday to cast the first votes of the state's 2024 primary, continuing a decades-long tradition that has surprising roots.
+Deep in New Hampshire's North Country, a handful of civic-minded Americans in a small town called Dixville Notch gathered late into the night on Monday to cast the first votes of the state's 2024 primary, continuing a decades-long tradition that has surprising roots.

+"A great start to a great day in New Hampshire," Haley said after the votes were counted.
+"Thank you, Dixville Notch!"

-All six of the unincorporated township's registered voters — four Republicans and two independents, who also make up the entirety of the area's population — must cast a ballot before the votes can be counted once midnight strikes, a process that typically takes just a few minutes.
+The six registered voters in the unincorporated township — four Republicans and two independents, who also make up the entirety of the area's population — had to cast a ballot before the votes could be counted once midnight struck, a process that typically takes just a few minutes.

 Journalists and media outlets from around the world descend on the town every four years to witness the proceedings, hoping to divine some insight that might foreshadow the statewide results that will come into focus less than 24 hours later.